WIAA Division 5 girls basketball: Competitive fire pushes Thompson, Blair-Taylor to state

 “Even throughout our youth, watching this process and being a part of it has been so fun,” Thompson said.
 “Watching us grow and get more competitive each day starts in practice.
 We’re so competitive with each other and that pushes us in the long run.”

 While Steien’s 2,736 career points are a school record — male or female — Thompson herself has averaged 16 points per game over her career and this season averages a career-best 18.4 ppg.
-Steien and Thompson each entered the season as three-time All-Scenic Bluffs first team players.
+Steien and Thompson each entered the season as three-time All-Dairyland Conference first-team players.

 “It’s something special,” Lien said.
 “It’s hard to put a finger on it…they always want to do the best they can.
 Those two are some of the most competitive people you’ll ever meet.
 You’ll never hear a peep out of them but they’ll outwork you and come out on top in whatever they’re doing.”